6001 Research Data & Materials Policy

 Policy Sections

-Yale’s ownership and stewardship of research data and materials for projects conducted at the University, under the auspices of the University, or with University resources are based on both regulation and sound management principles and apply in all cases except where precluded by the specific terms of sponsorship or other agreements.
+Yale’s Research Data and materials for Research conducted at the University, under the auspices of the University, or with University resources, are based on compliance with regulations and sound management principles.
+These principles apply in all cases except where precluded by the specific terms of sponsorship or other agreements.

-Similarly, any intellectual property rights in research data and related materials shall remain with the University unless otherwise specified by law or in a duly executed agreement.
-The Yale Copyright Policy provides that generally, books, articles and other scholarly writings by a faculty member are deemed the property of the writer, who is considered to be entitled to determine how the works are to be disseminated and to keep any income they produce, unless otherwise provided by law.
+Similarly, any intellectual property rights in Research Data and related materials shall remain with the University unless otherwise specified by law or in a duly executed agreement.
+The Yale University Copyright Policy provides that generally, books, articles, and other scholarly writings by a faculty member, remain the property of the writer, who retains the right to determine how the works are to be disseminated and to keep any income they produce, unless otherwise provided by law.

-Generally, research data and materials that are commonly accepted in the scientific community as necessary to validate research findings must be retained by Yale researchers for three (3) years after publication of the findings or all required final reports (e.g., progress and financial) for the project have been submitted to the sponsor.
+Generally, Research Data and materials that are commonly accepted in the scientific community as necessary to validate Research findings must be retained by Yale Researchers for three (3) years after publication of the findings or all required final reports (e.g., progress and financial) for the Research have been submitted to the sponsor unless a longer period is provisioned.

-• If charges of academic misconduct or conflict of interest have been made in relation to a research project, the research data must be retained by the University as long as required by any sponsoring agency’s requirements, but at least until all charges have been resolved and final action taken.
-If the research data were the subject of litigation or investigation, the research data must be retained until the Office of the General Counsel has issued instructions regarding their disposition.
+• If charges of academic misconduct or conflict of interest have been made in relation to a Research, the Research Data must be retained by the University until all charges have been resolved and final action taken, or for as long as required by the sponsoring agency, if longer.
+If the Research Data were the subject of litigation or investigation, the Research Data must be retained until the Office of the General Counsel has issued instructions regarding their disposition.

-• If a student is involved in a research project, the research data must be retained until the student has been awarded a degree or it is clear that the student has abandoned the work.
+• If a student is involved in Research, the Research Data must be retained until the student has been awarded a degree or it is clear that the student has abandoned the work.

-• If the research project involves FDA regulated articles, then, consistent with 21 C.F.R. §§ 312.6 and 812.140, the investigator must keep records for two years following the date a marketing application is approved for the product; or if a marketing application is not filed or FDA approved, for two years after the investigation is terminated, completed, or otherwise discontinued and the FDA is notified.
-If other regulations, sponsor policies, or guidelines require longer retention periods, research data must be kept in accordance with those more stringent requirements.
+If the Research involves FDA regulated test articles, then consistent with FDA regulatory requirements, the investigator must keep records for two years following the date a marketing application is approved for the product; or if a marketing application is not filed or FDA approved, for two years after the investigation is terminated, completed, or otherwise discontinued and the FDA is notified.
+If other regulations, sponsor policies, or guidelines require longer retention periods, Research Data must be kept in accordance with those more stringent requirements.

-When Yale researchers who are PIs or co-PIs on research projects at Yale leave the University, they may generally take copies of research data for projects on which they have worked.
-Taking copies of data or materials subject to confidentiality or other legal restrictions, including but not limited to data and materials that are covered by HIPAA and other human subjects protections, germane to disputes and investigations, or necessary for patent protection, may be restricted and requires permission from the Office of the Provost.
+When Yale Researchers who are PIs or co-PIs on Research at Yale leave the University, they may generally take copies of Research Data for projects on which they have worked.
+Taking copies of Research Data or materials subject to confidentiality or other legal restrictions, including but not limited to Research Data and materials that are covered by HIPAA and other human subject protection requirements, germane to disputes and investigations, or necessary for patent protection, may be restricted and requires permission from the Office of the Provost.

-Other co-investigators may take copies of research data for projects (or the portions of projects) on which they have worked only with the permission of the PI or PIs or, if the PI or PIs and the individual leaving cannot reach agreement, with the permission of the Office of the Provost.
-In all cases, the original data and materials must be retained at Yale.
+Other Co-Investigators may take copies of Research Data for projects (or the portions of projects) on which they have worked only with the permission of the PI or PIs or, if the PI or PIs and the individual leaving cannot reach agreement, with the permission of the Office of the Provost.
+In all cases, the original Research Data and materials must be retained at Yale.

-In appropriate circumstances, Yale may transfer ownership of research data or materials to a third party pursuant to a duly executed sponsored award or other agreement.
-For data, the transfer of ownership from Yale to another institution requires prior written approval of the Office of the Provost.
-It will generally be granted only when the research project itself is being transferred to the other institution and will be pursuant, at a minimum, to a written agreement executed by the recipient institution that guarantees (1) its acceptance of ongoing custodial responsibilities for the data, and (2) Yale having access to the original data, should access become necessary for any reason.
-The transfer will be in accordance with relevant confidentiality restrictions, when Yale deems them appropriate or necessary or as required by law (e.g., HIPAA).
-For materials, transfer requires execution of a material transfer agreement (MTA) executed by Yale and the recipient institution prior to the removal of the materials or equipment from the University premises.
+In appropriate circumstances, Yale may transfer ownership of Research Data or materials to a third party pursuant to a duly executed sponsored award or other agreement.
+For Research Data, the transfer of ownership from Yale to another institution requires prior written approval of the Office of the Provost.
+It will generally be granted only when the Research itself is being transferred to the other institution and will be pursuant, at a minimum, to a written agreement executed by the recipient institution that guarantees (1) its acceptance of ongoing custodial responsibilities for the Research Data, and (2) Yale having access to the original Research Data, should access become necessary for any reason.
+The transfer will be subject to legally required and other appropriate confidentiality restrictions.
+For materials, transfer requires execution of a material transfer agreement (“MTA”) executed by Yale and the recipient institution prior to the removal of the materials or equipment from the University premises.

-Where necessary to assure needed and appropriate access, the University has the option to take custody of the data in a manner specified by the Provost.
+Where necessary to assure needed and appropriate access, the University has the option to take custody of the Research Data in a manner specified by the Provost.

 Roles & Responsibilities

-• Ensuring the retention of original data and materials.
+• Ensuring the retention of original Research Data and materials.

-• Where research involves the use of data owned by a third party, abiding by licenses or terms of use governing that data.
+• Where Research involves the use of Research Data owned by a third party, abiding by licenses or terms of use governing that Research Data.

 Yale University